ubuntu-mate/mate-dock-applet/README.md

 ### Mate dock applet V0.88 on Ubuntu MATE 18.10
 ![V0.88 on Ubuntu MATE 18.10](https://github.com/robint99/screenshots/blob/master/dock%20applet%20V0.88.png)

-The applet works with both GTK2 and GTK3 versions of MATE and allows you to:
+The applet works with MATE and allows you to:

 * Place a dock on any MATE panel, of any size, on any side of the desktop you desire.
 * Pin and unpin apps to the dock.
 Pinned apps can be shown in the dock on all workspaces or only the workspace where they were pinned (allowing the dock to be customised for each particular workspace).